 Physical memory is divided into 512-word pages.
-A 512entry page address map is contained in CPU hardware.
+A 512-entry page address map is contained in CPU hardware.
 Eighteen-bit effective addresses are translated into 22-bit physical addresses by appending a 13-bit entry from the page table to the low-order nine bits of the effective address.
-The page entry also includes a 3-bit protection code that indicates what type of accesses can be made to this page (no entry, read-only, read-write, written, etc.) Two page tables exist, one for user mode and one for executive mode.
+The page entry also includes a 3-bit protection code that indicates what type of accesses can be made to this page (no entry, read-only, read-write, writen, etc.) Two page tables exist, one for user mode and one for executive mode.

 A PDP-11 front-end processor controls all low-speed peripherals and communications lines, and provides extensive diagnostic facilities to the DECSYSTEM-20.
 It is used only on the 2040 and 2060.
 The PDP-11 constantly monitors the data paths and control lines of the KL10 CPU.
 The DECSYSTEM-20 includes a special diagnostic bus that permits various testing routines.
+There is also a dedicated asynchronous line which can be connected, through a modem, to a remote service center for DEC diagnostic services.

-There is also a manufactures peripherals, software, logic modules, and microcomputers.
-DEC employs over 65,000 persons and maintains sales and service offices in all major U.S. cities as well as major cities throughout Canada and the Western world.
+➤ to its involvement in the production of interactive timesharing and medium- to large-scale computer systems, the firm also manufactures peripherals, software, logic modules, and microcomputers.
+DEC employs over 67,000 persons worldwide and maintains sales and service offices in all major U.S. cities as well as major cities throughout Canada and the Western world.